tytydraco/yessleep/out/Something_is_wrong_with_our_memories_My_own_voice_from_downstairs_woke_me_up_last_night_UPDATE.md

 *nnk...*

 Like the sound of adjusting in a leather office chair.
-That feeling I had whenever this would happen to me as a kid, and the tension and feeling of doom when wondering if my mom had heard me and was about to yell down to ground me, was amplified by 1000.
+That feeling I had whenever this would happen to me as a kid, the tension of impending doom when wondering if my mom had heard me and was about to yell down to ground me, was amplified by 1000.
 About 15 seconds passed after this nearly unnoticeable sound was conceived when the *thing* made another petrifying mimicry.

 It whispered,